Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 	    );

-Again, batches of inputs are evaluated, a matrix of coefficients and a state object is involved.
+Again, batches of inputs are evaluated, a matrix of coefficients and a state object are involved.
 The gradient is represented by a ``BatchInputType``: technically, the tangent space of the vector space is identified with the vector space itself (by means of the standard inner product), and the same data type can be used.
 If you have no idea